-In an episode of of MST3K, the 'bots are complaining about Mike's really outdated encyclopedia, with at one point Crow remarking that "Congress is spelled with an 'f'!
+- In one episode the 'bots are complaining about Mike's really outdated encyclopedia, with at one point Crow remarking that "Congress is spelled with an 'f'!
 How do you pronounce it?
 'Congrefffffff'?"

 Blackadder: "Yes, it is", not "that it be."
 You don't have to talk in that stupid voice to me.
 I'm not a tourist.

-Averted in Babylon 5: When a guy who believes he is King Arthur arrives at the station, one of the crew theorize that he may be the real King Arthur abducted and kept alive by the Sufficiently Advanced Vorlons.
+- Averted in Babylon 5: When a guy who believes he is King Arthur arrives at the station, one of the crew theorize that he may be the real King Arthur abducted and kept alive by the Sufficiently Advanced Vorlons.
 (It happened before with a Victorian character, after all.)
-This is shot down by another member pointing out that he speaks modern English with a heavy British accent, whereas the real King Arthur would be speaking a completely different language.note Brythonic (a variety of Celtic), ancestor of modern Welsh.
+This is shot down by another member pointing out that he speaks modern English with a heavy British accent, whereas the real King Arthur would be speaking a completely different language.note .

 Franklin (reading the Declaration of Independence): "'...life, liberty, and the purfuit of happineff'?"